physrisk/website-source/articles/2026/law-of-large-numbers.md

 Our group, along with a few [students](/tag/students/), has been reading [statistics](/tag/statistics/) handbook and refreshing our understanding of the basic statistics.
-I was given a chapter about the [central limit theorem](/tag/central-limit-theorem/), which reminded me that I had already given a similar presentation while being PhD student myself.
+I was given to cover a chapter about the [central limit theorem](/tag/central-limit-theorem/), which reminded me that I had already given a similar presentation while being PhD student myself.
 While diving into the topic, I have noticed a couple things, which are usually glanced